-Like Coursera.org, Edx.org has courses in many fields.
-There is a good range of science courses that will help me in my career as an aspiring vaccine researcher.
-As far as pricing goes Edx.org offers free courses and has an option available to pay to earn a verified certificate (not all courses have this option).
+Like Coursera.org, Edx.org has courses in many disciplines.
+There is a good range of STEM courses that will help me in my STEM career.
+As far as pricing goes Edx.org offers free courses and has an option available to pay to earn a verified certificate.

 When you take your course there are many ways to earn your grade.
 Most courses have quizzes, final exams, assessments and a final project.
 While you are taking your course you can keep track of your progress on the site and use the interactive discussion forum.